 Table 3: Meta-study estimates from minimum wage data, with standard errors clustered by study in parentheses.
-Publication probabilities $\beta_p$ measured relative to omitted category of estimates positive and significant at 5% level.
+Publication probabilities β_p measured relative to omitted category of estimates positive and significant at 5% level.

-These results are consistent with the meta-analysis results of Wolfson and Belman (2015), who found evidence of some publication bias towards a negative employment effect, as well as the results of Card and Krueger (1995), who focused on an earlier, non-overlapping set of studies.
+These results are consistent with the meta-analysis estimates of Wolfson and Belman (2015), who found evidence of some publication bias towards a negative employment effect, as well as the results of Card and Krueger (1995), who focused on an earlier, non-overlapping set of studies.

 Since the studies in this application estimate related parameters, it is also interesting to consider the estimate $\bar{\theta}$ for the mean effect in the population of latent estimates.
-The point estimate suggests that the average latent study finds a small positive effect of the minimum wage on employment, though the estimated $\bar{\theta}$ is quite small relative to both its standard error and the estimated standard deviation $\tau$ across specifications.
-This contrasts with the "naive" average effect $\bar{\theta}$ that we would estimate by ignoring selectivity, $\bar{\theta}=0.038$ with a standard error of .025, suggesting a negative average estimate of the effect of minimum wages on employment.
+The point estimate suggests that the average latent study finds a small but statistically significant negative effect of the minimum wage on employment.
+This effect is about half as large as the "naive" average effect $\bar{\theta}$ we would estimate by ignoring selectivity, .041 with a standard error of 0.011.

-Caveats A complication arises in this application, relative to those considered so far, due to the presence of multiple estimates per study.
-Moreover, it is difficult to argue that a given estimate in each of these studies constitutes the "main" estimate, so restricting attention to a single estimate per study seems arbitrary.
-This raises issues for both inference and identification.
+Multiple estimates A complication arises in this application, relative to those considered so far, due to the presence of multiple estimates per study.
+Since it is difficult to argue that a given estimate in each of these studies constitutes the "main" estimate, restricting attention to a single estimate per study would be arbitrary.
+This somewhat complicates inference and identification.

-For inference, it is implausible that estimate standard-error pairs $X_j$ , $\sigma_j$ are independent within study.
+For inference, it is implausible that estimate standard-error pairs X_j , σ_j are independent within study.
 To address this, we cluster our standard errors by study.

 For identification, the problem is somewhat more subtle.
-Our model assumes that the latent parameters $\Theta_i^$ and $\sigma_i^$ are statistically independent across estimates i, and that $D_i$ is independent of $(\Theta_i^, \sigma_i^)$ conditional on $X_i^$ .
-It is straightforward to relax the assumption of independence across i, provided the marginal distribution of $(\Theta_i^, \sigma_i^, X_i^, D_i)$ is such that $D_i$ remains independent of $(\Theta_i^, \sigma_i^)$ conditional on $X_i^$ .
+Our model assumes that the latent parameters Θ_i^ and σ_i^ are statistically independent across estimates i, and that D_i is independent of (Θ_i^, σ_i^) conditional on X_i^/σ_i^ .
+It is straightforward to relax the assumption of independence across i, provided the marginal distribution of $(\Theta_i^, \sigma_i^, X_i^, D_i)$ is such that D_i remains independent of (Θ_i^, σ_i^) conditional on X_i^/σ_i^ .
 This conditional independence assumption is justified if we believe that both researchers and referees consider the merits of each estimate on a case-by-case basis, and so decide whether or not to publish each estimate separately.
-Alternatively, it can also be justified if the estimands $\Theta_i^$ within each study are statistically independent (relative to the population of estimands in the literature under consideration).
+Alternatively, it can also be justified if the estimands Θ_i^ within each study are statistically independent (relative to the population of estimands in the literature under consideration).
 As discussed in Section 3.1.3, however, if these assumptions fail our model is misspecified.